 Actuarial Assumptions.
-The assumptions used to measure the total pension liability in the December 31, 2016 annual actuarial valuation included a 7.50% investment rate of return, (b) projected salary increases from 3.75% to 14.50%, including inflation, and (c) price inflation of 2.75%.
+The assumptions used to measure the total pension liability in the December 31, 2017 annual actuarial valuation included a 7.50% investment rate of return, (b) projected salary increases from 3.39% to 14.25%, including inflation, and (c) price inflation of 2.50%.
 The retirement age is based on experience-based table of rates that are specific to the type of eligibility condition.
-The tables were last updated for the 2014 valuation pursuant to an experience study of the period 2011-2013.
+The tables were last updated for the 2017 valuation pursuant to an experience study of the period 2014-2016.

 Mortality.
-For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2014).
+For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
-For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2014).
+For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
-For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2014).
+For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.